ottohh/COMP.SE.110/design-document_en.md

 ## 7.1 Project Management Tools

-The progress of the project and task distribution will be tracked using Trello.
+The progress of the project and task distribution will be tracked using [Github Projects](https://github.com/users/ottohh/projects/1).
 Internal group communication will be carried out via Telegram and Discord.
-Git and GitHub will be used for version control.
+Git and GitHub will be used for [version control](https://github.com/ottohh/COMP.SE.110).
 Figma will be used for UI design and prototyping.

 # 8. Use of AI in Project Design and Implementation